-(1) Allowable Costs for School District Operated School Transportation.

-(A) Salaries and benefits of personnel employed for the operation and maintenance of school transportation are allowable costs.
-If employees have other school duties in addition to those relating directly to transportation, then salaries and benefits shall be divided between school transportation and other programs according to time actually spent in each program.
+- (1) Allowable Costs for School District Operated Transportation. - (A) Salaries of personnel employed for the operation and maintenance of pupil transportation are allowable.
+If employees have other school duties in addition to those relating directly to transportation, salaries shall be